USC-FORTIS/NLP-ADBench/README.md

 ## Overview

 **NLP-ADBench** is a benchmarking tool for Anomaly Detection in Natural Language Processing.
 It provides a comprehensive evaluation of the performance of various anomaly detection algorithms on a wide range of NLP datasets.
 The tool is designed to evaluate the performance of anomaly detection algorithms on NLP datasets using a two-step approach.
-The first step involves transforming the raw text data into numerical embeddings using pre-trained models such as BERT `bert-base-uncased` and OpenAI `text-embedding-3-large`.
-The second step involves applying anomaly detection algorithms to the embeddings to detect anomalies.
-The tool provides a unified interface for evaluating the performance of various anomaly detection algorithms on NLP datasets and allows users to compare the performance of different algorithms on different datasets.

-For End-to-End NLP-AD algorithms, we will provide the code soon.

 ## NLPAD Datasets